gicrisf/rustpub/README.md

 Create epub files from web content using rust.

 ## Installation
-You can install rustpub through cargo with just a line command in your terminal:
+You can install rustpub with just a couple of lines in your terminal:

 ```
 $ pip install readabilipy